sezna/nps/README.md

 ##### -s, --silent

-By default, `p-s` will log out to the console before running the command.
+By default, `nps` will log out to the console before running the command.
 You can add `-s` to your command to silence this.

 ##### -p, --parallel